The Federal Budget

 Fiscal Year 19

-On February 12, 2018, President Trump submitted his proposal to Congress for the federal budget for Fiscal Year 2019 (FY19).
+On February 12, 2018, President Trump submitted his proposal to Congress for the federal budget for FY19.
 The President’s Budget includes steep cuts to a wide range of federal programs that allow millions of people to access basic needs, including food, housing, and health care.
 While only the first step in the budget process for FY19, the proposal signifies the President’s intent to slash programs that assist people with disabilities and to cut them off from critical community supports.

 Despite the availability of more discretionary funding for FY19, the President’s Budget cuts trillions of dollars from the programs that provide health care, community support, and basic needs for people with disabilities.